 How I Like to Serve These

-- Topped with a sprinkle of Parmesan cheese
+- Add a sprinkle of Parmesan for richness.

 Storage / Leftovers and Next-Day Thoughts